AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

 <br/>
 ##### Download / copy Images
-Images can be copied from one disk to another or downloa
+Images can be copied from one disk to another or downloaded from a central repository.

 or
 <br/>